Festivals & Events

 The mystery of Shingen's death

-The festival is held every year on April 12, the day Takeda Shingen died.
+The festival is held every year on, or the Saturday before, April 12, the day Takeda Shingen died.
 His death is surrounded by mystery.
 Some say he was shot by a sniper.
 Others say he finally lost a battle against an old war wound, while some believe he died of pneumonia.

 No matter how he died, his death was a great loss for those battling against Tokugawa, and his life is still celebrated half a millennium later.